base-angewandte/showroom-backend/docs/source/install.md

   To stop all services again, use `make stop` or `docker-compose down`.

 ### The full developer setup

+> Disclaimer: make sure to explicitly set the relevant `POSTGRES_*` variables in your
+> src/showroom/.env file, if you have changed any of the corresponding `SHOWROOM_DB_*`
+> parameters in your .env file.
+This is not necessary for dockerised setups, but in your
+> for local django dev server we those environement variables are not assigned
+> automagically.
+Take a look at the [](./configuration.md) section for details.

 * Create docker-compose override file: